SOFTS-Cocoa slips off multi-year peaks as demand wanes

-NEW YORK, July 20 (Reuters) - Cocoa futures on the ICE exchange fell on Thursday, edging away from multi-year and multi-decade peaks as data showed demand is starting to shrink in response to soaring prices.
+NEW YORK, July 20 (Reuters) - Cocoa futures on the ICE exchange ended down on Thursday, slipping from multi-year and multi-decade peaks as data showed demand was starting to shrink due to soaring prices.

 COCOA

-* September London cocoa LCCc1 fell 0.7% to 2,565 pounds per metric ton, some way off a 46-year-peak hit earlier this month.
+* September London cocoa LCCc1 fell 21 pounds, or 0.8%, to 2,563 pounds per metric ton, some way off the 46-year peak hit earlier this month.

 * Asia's second-quarter cocoa grind, a measure of demand, fell 6.5% year-on-year to 213,977 metric ton, data showed.

 * The figures follow a 5.7% fall in Europe's Q2 cocoa grind reported last week.
-North American figures are due later this session and also expected to show declines.
+North American figures are due later this session.
+Market estimates range from stability to 6% down.

 * The recent surge in cocoa prices has been driven by heavy rains in West Africa that have led to outbreaks of black pod disease.